txomon/python-tutorial/README.md

 virtualenv-clone==0.5.2
 ```

 By default, `python` will use the global environment, which is installed along python.
-When speaking about environment, I refer to the `site-packages` folder.
+When speaking about environment, I refer to the `site-packages` directory.

 Python installation can be divided in 2:

 - Packages that are part of the core of python (such as `os`, `sys`, `time`)
 - Packages that are external to the python language project (such as `pipenv`, `virtualenv`, `numpy`)

-When choosing installations, the core of python will be setup in the python version folder, where as the other packages will be setup in the `site-packages` folder.
+When choosing installations, the core of python will be setup in the python version directory, where as the other packages will be setup in the `site-packages` directory.

 Example output of the environment: